bmmpxf/suite/docs/usermanual/source/qgis/webappbuilder/usage/index.rst

    Configuring a control

-You can find a detailed description of all available controls on the :ref:`controls` page.
+You can find a detailed description of all available controls on the :ref:`qgis.webappbuilder.controls` page.

 Deploy
 ------